w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Provide consistent navigation and orientation

 Ensure page designs include clear and consistent navigation.
-Indicate where in a site the user is, for example, using breadcrumbs, and how they can access other areas of the site, for example, primary navigation in a header.
-Secondary navigation styles may be required for specific web content, such as products in an online store.
-Aim for consistency in style if secondary navigation is used in many different places.
+For example, that navigational elements have the same naming and appear in the same place on related pages.
+Also provide orientation cues, such as clear headings and, if appropriate, breadcrumbs, so that users understand where they are on a web page and in the website.
+Also ensure consistency in styling and layout, especially of navigational elements.

 {::nomarkdown}
 <%= learn_more %>